-Student Identification Number Upon admission to the University each applicant is assigned a randomly selected student identification number.
+Student Identification Number Upon admission to the University each applicant is assigned a student identification number.
 This number is permanent and is used as an identifying account number throughout attendance at the University in order to record necessary data accurately.
-A student's Social Security Account Number (SSAN) is used only as a secondary identifier, much like a Personal Identification Number given to bank card holders, and is used to verify various student transactions, such as registration, payment of fees, and financial aid.
+A student's Social Security Account Number (SSAN) is used only as a secondary identifier, much like a Personal Identification Number given to bank card holders, and is used to verify various student transactions, such as registration, payment of fees, possible income tax deduction benefits, and financial aid.